Lion

 Stepping Into the Lion’s Den

 We use this idiomatic expression when we think that we are entering a dangerous situation.
-It derives from the fable "The Old Lion and the Fox": In this story, an old and weak lion pretends to be ill and asks other animals to visit it in its den (because it is too weak to go out) - and eventually then eats them.
-The fox is the only one that sees through this cunning plan.
-On the ground, he notices the traces that only lead into the den.
+It derives from the fable "The Old Lion and the Fox".
+In this story, an old and weak lion pretends to be sick and asks other animals to visit it in its den (because it is too weak to go out) - and eventually eats them.
+The fox is the only one that sees through the plan.
+He notices the tracks that only lead into the cave, but not back out again.

 The African Lion Is Related To: